-The Chadwick International full-time, paid internship program is designed for newly qualified teachers who wish to gain mentored international teaching experience.
-Our program lasts for one to two years, depending on the individual intern.
-Each intern has a mentor teacher, who is an experienced educator.
-An intern at Chadwick is a co-teacher who collaborates with the mentor teacher in all aspects of teaching, from planning the lessons to meeting with parents.
+The Chadwick International full-time, paid New Teacher program is designed for newly qualified teachers who wish to gain mentored international teaching experience.
+Our program lasts for one to two years, depending on the individual New Teacher.
+Each New Teacher has a mentor teacher, who is an experienced educator.
+A New Teacher at Chadwick is a co-teacher who collaborates with the mentor teacher in all aspects of teaching, from planning the lessons to meeting with parents.

 All teachers at Chadwick are engaged in a variety of professional development experiences that include training in their respective International Baccalaureate program to learning how to lead workshops.
 We firmly embrace experiential learning models.